Financial Services

 Strategic Asset Management |

 The purpose of the Strategic Asset Management Policy is to provide a framework for the development and implementation of the Township’s asset management program.
 It is intended to guide the consistent use of asset management across the organization, to facilitate logical and evidence-based decision-making for the management of municipal infrastructure assets and to support the delivery of sustainable community services now and in the future.
 By using sound asset management practices, the Township will work to ensure that all municipal infrastructure assets meet expected performance levels and continue to provide desired service levels in the most efficient and effective manner.
 Linking service outcomes to infrastructure investment decisions will assist the Township in focusing on service driven, rather than budget driven, asset management approaches.
 This policy demonstrates an organization-wide commitment to the good stewardship of municipal infrastructure assets, and to be accountable and transparent to the community through the adoption of best practices regarding asset management planning.
-The Strategic Asset Management Policy was last reviewed and revised by Council on June 20, 2022. |
+The Strategic Asset Management Policy was last reviewed and revised by Council on June 20, 2022.
+Township Council conducts an annual review of the Township’s asset management progress to address implementation progress, impeding factors, and mitigating strategies.
+The most recent review was undertaken on May 21, 2024 and is summarized in the 2024 AMP Annual Review |

-Asset Management Plan (2022 Report) |
+Asset Management Plan (2024 Report) |

-The Asset Management Plan was adopted by Council on July 4, 2022.
+The Asset Management Plan V2.0 was adopted by Council on June 27, 2024.
 As the Asset Management Plan is considered a living document, there are ongoing revisions to the 10-year capital budgets to meet current needs. |

 Financial Statements